IPVS-AS/pusion/README.md

 The framework is originally designed for combining fault detection and diagnosis methods, but it’s application is not limited to this area.

+## Full Documentation
+The full documentation is available on [GitLab Pages](https://adob.gitlab.io/decision-fusion-framework).